Using unmanaged EKS clusters¶

 These steps can vary, depending on the underlying hardware and software version requirements for your projects.

-Finally, enable the cluster GPU support with the NVIDIA device plugin.
+Finally, enable the cluster GPU support with the NVidia device plugin.
 Be

 careful to select the version that matches your Kubernetes version (v1.10